Semiclassical model of magnons in double-layered antiferromagnets: Results and discussion

-\textit{Model 2: Railroad trestle}---We solve another 1D model in Fig.~\ref{fig:struct}(b), now considering both the FM $J_1$ and the less obvious case of AFM $J_1$.
+In solving the model with intra-sublattice interaction of $J_1$ and inter-sublattice interactions of $J_2$ and $J_3$ as illustrated in Fig.~\ref{fig:struct}(b), we now consider both the FM $J_1$ and the less obvious case of AFM $J_1$.
 For simplicity, we take the other AFM parameters equal ($J_2 = J_3 < 0$).
-The corresponding secular equation is shown in Appendix B. After going through a more complex process than for the LC above, we get the spectrum
+After going through a more complex process than for the LC above, we get the spectrum (see Appendix B for the derivation of the corresponding secular equation)

 where $\omega_0' = \sqrt{2}|\omega_2|$ is the characteristic frequency and